Mapping a Client Certificate to a User During Mutual Authentication

 If the server is configured to use local authentication, the server gets the user-name value from the UPN field in the certificate.

-If the default behavior for how Tableau Server maps a user name to an identity is not correct for your server configuration, run the following set of commands to change the mapping to use the CN value:
+If the default behaviour for how Tableau Server maps a user name to an identity is not correct for your server configuration, run the following set of commands to change the mapping to use the CN value:

 tsm authentication mutual-ssl configure -m cn